 Urban decay is one of the first high end brands I bought from back in 2014 when I was just getting into makeup and really wanted to treat myself to a better quality product.
 3 years on I still love the brand as much as I did back then, especially the infamous naked eyeshadow palettes (of which I do have all of the classic ones apart from the basics).
-However I have found that recently urban decay has become a much bigger brand and I am branching out and trying their other products, when before I was only focused on their eyeshadow.
+However I have found that recently urban decay has become a much bigger brand and I am branching out and trying their other products for this urban decay brand insight, when before I was only focused on their eyeshadow.

-One of the most recent products the brand launched last year were the 5 colour correctors for different skin ‘problems’.
+One of the most recent products the brand launched last year were the 5 colour correctors for different skin ‘problems’, so I knew I wanted to buy one and test it out for this urban decay brand insight.
 I has been wanting to try the naked skin concealer for a while but I thought this would be a better purchase as I had never tried a colour correcting concealer before whereas I have obviously tried an ordinary one.
 I typically get quite purple/ blue under my eyes and the lovely lady in Sephora recommended this shade to me.
 It’s so effective!
 I use it as the first thing I put on my face, before my foundation, to neutralise the darker colours under my eyes.
 The texture is so creamy, it blends so easily (I use a damp beauty blender) and once foundation/concealer is put over the top you can’t even notice it is there.
 I was worried that with correctors you would be able to see the hints of colour but they are so subtle that you can’t at all.
 The only thing I would say is that it is light on my skin and I’m quite pale, which I like because it gives a highlighting effect but for anyone with a dark skin tone it may be too contrasting, but the correctors themselves are amazing quality.

 When I went on holiday last year I was treated to having my makeup done in Sephora, and I asked for the most sparkly makeup that she could do, she ended up using the solstice pressed moondust pigment.
 I adored it, but I wasn’t talented enough to use it myself because it was so glittery and there was so much fallout, I knew it would be a waste of money for me as I would rarely use it.
 However around October time last year, the brand launched a liquid version of the moondust pigment, and it had the exact same shade but in a liquid and more useable form.
 I instantly fell in love and purchased the matching shade to the one the MUA used on me.
 Solstice is the most stunning shade but not for the faint hearted, I’m very much a neutral eyeshadow kinda girl and it pushes me outside of my comfort zone when I wear it.
 I would describe it as a pink toned base with iridescent blue glitter running though it in certain lights, it would be perfect for a night out as it is super sparkly.
 If you find that solstice is a bit too bold and you prefer something more neutral, the moondust liquids do have some more natural colours but with a glittery twist, there is a deep bronze glitter that I have my eye on for summer parties.
 I find that it dries down quickly and therefore is a challenge to blend, but that makes it perfect for a cut crease style eye look which is so fashionable at the moment.